softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 ## Object Overrides

 In order for the tests to pass, you are required to override the `equals()` and `hashCode()` methods in your class implementations as necessary.
 To do this automatically in IntelliJ, select `Code > Generate... > equals() and hashCode()`.
 The default methods provided by IntelliJ should suffice.
 The `equals()` and `hashCode()` methods need to be more than merely a call to `super()`, and using 'Generate...' should do this correctly.
-However, you must have already have finished implementing these classes before IntelliJ will be able to generate these methods.
+However, you must have already finished implementing these classes before IntelliJ will be able to generate these methods.

 ⚠ NOTE: Although not required, debugging is often easier if you override the `toString()` method and return a concise representation of the object.